SamTheCoder445/cos221-compareit/README.md

 # CompareIt

-A web application that helps users compare prices of products across online retailers, enabling smarter and more cost-effective shopping decisions.
+**CompareIt** is a lightweight web application that helps users compare prices of products across multiple online retailers, enabling smarter, faster, and more cost-effective shopping decisions.

 ---
 ## Table of Contents